SUBMISSION GRAPPLING AT THE ARENA®

 THE SAN DIEGO NO GI JIU JITSU SCHOOL

-Our Submission Grappling program offers high level training for Beginners to Pros in this very practical art, also known as No Gi Jiu Jitsu or Submission Wrestling.
+Our Submission Grappling gym offers high level training for Beginners to Pros in this very practical art, also known as No Gi Jiu Jitsu or Submission Wrestling.
 With the increasing popularity of Submission competitions such as the ADCC’s, we meet this demand with 18 weekly Submission Wrestling classes at our San Diego gym and offer a very active and successful Competition Team.

 We’re also the San Diego headquarters for Baret Submissions.
 This is a new US based Jiu Jitsu association headed by the legendary Baret Yoshida.
 Master Baret is famed for his No Gi Jiu Jitsu competition history, starting with his epic battle with Royler Gracie at the ADCC’s in 1999.

-In our No Gi Jiu Jitsu classes, as in our Gi classes, we focus on the fundamentals.
+In our San Diego No Gi Jiu Jitsu classes, as in our Gi classes, we focus on the fundamentals.
 It doesn’t make sense to learn the latest competition technique if you don’t even know how to posture or escape guard.
 This focus on fundamentals give our Novice grapplers a strong foundation to build their skills upon.

-Our Submission Fundamentals classes are taught by UFC vet Chris Leben.
+Our Submission Wrestling Fundamentals classes are taught by UFC vet Chris Leben.
 Chris has trained with the best in the world for many years, including legends such as Randy Couture and Dan Henderson.
 Chris brings a straight forward and effective No Gi style to his students.

 Our Intermediate and Advanced Submission Grappling classes are taught by Master Baret Yoshida, a 2x IBBJF No Gi Jiu Jitsu World Champion.
 He’s also a 10x ADCC Submission Wrestling competitor (only man in history to do this) and 3x ADCC medalist.
 Known as “The Finisher”, Master Baret is widely regarded as one of the best submission artists in the world.